evolv-ai/env-integrations/utils/docs/API.md

 <a name="Utils+namespace"></a>

 ### utils.namespace
 Adds classes prefixed with `evolv-` to the body element.
+Comma delimited arguments are separated by dashes.
+By default `namespace()` will observe classes on the body element and replace the class if it is removed.
+Automatically reverts classes on context exit if the context key is supplied in the `config` object.
+See [.toRevert](#Utils+toRevert)

 **Kind**: instance property of [<code>Utils</code>](#Utils)